 Take days off.
 If you don't want to run, don't run.
 This is supposed to be fun, after all--this isn't a punishment, something you have to do to right some other wrong.
 This is a hobby.
 If you're not smiling, what's the point?

 When racing, if it hurts to walk, and it hurts to run, run.
 When training, if it hurts, stop.
 Something's wrong, and doing the same thing you've been doing and expecting it not to happen again is madness.
 Heal, rest, change something, then try again.

 Being healthy and enjoying what you do is better than being trained.
 Don't ever let this sport single handedly define you, because when it will be taken from you--and it will be taken from us all--is completely out of your control.

-And remember to have fun.
+But above all, remember to have fun.